Jury: NCAA not to blame in ex-USC football player’s death

 Jurors were not allowed to hear testimony about Gee’s deceased teammates.

-Alana Gee’s lawyers had argued that the NCAA, which was founded in 1906 for athlete safety, had known about impacts from head injuries since the 1930s but failed to educate players, ban headfirst contact, or implement baseline testing for concussion symptoms.
+Gee’s lawyers said the NCAA, which was founded in 1906 for athlete safety, had known about impacts from head injuries since the 1930s but failed to educate players, ban headfirst contact, or implement baseline testing for concussion symptoms.

+Attorneys had asked jurors to award Alana Gee $55 million to compensate for her loss.